gutentag2012/form-signals/docs/guide/validation.md

 ```

 ::: info
-The abortSignal of the validator is also aborted if there is a new debounced validation.
+The `abortSignal` of the `validator` is also aborted if there is a new debounced validation.
 That means, with this example, you will only see the error message after 1500ms after the last validation.
 :::

 ## Deep Validation

-As mentioned before, the form will run onChange validation on every nested change.
+As mentioned before, the form will run `onChange` validation on every nested change.
 Fields, however, only run validation if the direct value is changed.
-So if you have a field that has an array value, it only runs validation if elements are added, removed or swapped.
+So, if you have a field that has an array value, it only runs validation if elements are added, removed or swapped.
-No validation will be run if the value of an array item is changed.
+No validation is run if the value of an item within the array is changed.

 This library allows you to listen to those deep changes
-and trigger an onChange validation on a parent if a nested value changes.
+and trigger an `onChange` validation on a parent if a nested value changes.
 To do that, you can set the `validateOnNestedChange` option to `true` when creating a new field.

 ```ts